 Next up features our monitoring of climate change

-“This is great opportunity for Career Tech students to pilot these types of UAS that should make them more competitive in the job market when they graduate.
-For ODFW, this provides a great opportunity to work with you and your students to explore the application and utility of fixed wing UAS relative to quad-copters we currently use and provide your students with a real world application of UAS technology for management of natural resources.”
-From our letter of commitment from Oregon Department of Fish and Wildlife.
+“This is a great opportunity for Career Tech students to pilot these types of UAS that should make them more competitive in the job market when they graduate.
+For ODFW, this provides a great opportunity to work with you and your students to explore the application and utility of fixed-wing UAS relative to quad-copters we currently use and provide your students with a real-world application of UAS technology for the management of natural resources.”
+From our letter of commitment from the Oregon Department of Fish and Wildlife.